Hamsini-1223/Factory-Method-Design-Pattern/README.md

 ## How It Works

-1. The application presents a menu for delivery planning
+1. The application presents a simple menu for delivery planning
 2. User selects what to deliver and transportation method
 3. The appropriate logistics company creates the correct transport vehicle
 4. The vehicle executes the delivery using its specific method